The Walter Cronkite Awards

 How do we submit our video?

 Videos must be no longer than 30 minutes in length.
 They can be uploaded in the submission form through our awards management website.
-Links to the online videos can also be provided.

 What is the cost to enter?